ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### DynamoDB
 DynamoDB is a serverless solution (i.e., we do not need to instantiate a database) for low-latency NoSQL databases (i.e., databases that store unstructured data that is not relational).
 You skip straight into creating a table without the need to instantiate a database.

+DynamoDB has ultra-low latency retrieval (<10 ms) and can handle millions of requests per second.
+It also has a cheaper Infrequent Access tier for objects that are accessed infrequently.

 ### DynamoDB Global Tables
 DynamoDB tables can be turned into Global Tables to allow <10 ms latency read/writes in multiple regions.
 This is called active-active replication because we can actively read/write in one region and it will be actively replicated in another region.